Rulebook

 • Squid Game Pots require three boards to be dealt.
 The board with the lowest river card by suit is killed.... ala Squid Game!
 The winner of each board will scoop half the pot with the odd chip going to the player closest to the left of the dealer.

 Money Heist plays the same as Texas Hold with one exception.
 There are no rebuys during Money Heist however a bank of chips is available to be heisted.
 The amount of chips in the bank can vary from tournament to tournament.
 Mini Money Heist plays with an amount of chips equal to one full buyin.
-Money Heist plays with an amount equal to the total number of chips in play at the start of the tournament.
-For example, if there are 8 players (24k chips) then the bank will contain 24k chips.
+Money Heist plays with an amount equal to the half number of chips in play at the start of the tournament.
+For example, if there are 8 players (24k chips) then the bank will contain 12k chips.
 When there are more than one table the amount of chips in the bank at each table is distributed evenly based on the number of players at each table.
 Each time a player scoops with a pocket pair they will heist chips from the bank.
 In Mini Money Heist players that scoop will heist 5x the Big Blind from the bank.
 In Money Heist players that scoop with pocket 10's or lower will heist 10x the Big Blind from the bank.
 Players that scoop with any other pocket pair will heist 5x the Big Blind from the bank with A's being the highest pocket pair.
 Once the bank is depleted there are no additional chips available to be heisted and play continues as usual.

 Mushroom plays the same as Texas Hold Em with two exceptions.